 - The bar was opened 2 months ago.

 Actually werden is a bit controversial.
 Some books, online sources and teachers argue that there indeed is a clear and fleshed out difference in meaning between the two past versions for werden.
-But I have to say... whenever I come across that I’m basically like this.
+But I have to say... whenever I come across that I’m basically like this:

-That’s right.
-I don’t care that much and neither should you.
+Well… with a two day old beard.
+But yeah, I don’t care that much and neither should you.
 There is some underlying trend but there are thousands upon thousands of examples that show that people DO NOT make a distinction in meaning, so at least for a learner it doesn’t matter.

 Now, these were not ALL the verbs that, at times anyway, get used with written past in spoken German.
 Kommen (kam-), hängen (hing-), laufen (lief-), kennen (kannt-) would be some other examples.
 But I actually think with the pattern or trend we’ve found you should be fine – the abstract meanings tend to work with written past, the factual ones with spoken.
 Let’s try it.